 No products in the cart.

-The CBD industry is thriving nationwide as one of the latest popular health and wellness trends, with users reporting a wide range of potential benefits.
+The CBD industry is thriving nationwide as one of the latest popular trends.
 While more research and industry regulations are needed, CBD oil products have piqued the interest of many Wisconsin residents.
 But what is CBD?
 And what are the regulations for CBD in Wisconsin?

 CBD, or cannabidiol, is one of more than 100 types of cannabinoids, or one type of phytochemical found in the cannabis plant, alongside terpenes, flavonoids, and other active compounds.
 In addition to CBD, many consumers have likely heard of another popular cannabinoid, THC.
 This psychoactive compound produces much of the intoxication or high associated with cannabis.
 CBD, however, does not produce the same intoxicating side effects as THC.

 Wisconsin businesses began selling CBD after Senate Bill 10/Assembly Bill 29 became law in April of 2017, and the state’s pilot industrial hemp program began in 2018.
 When this bill returned to the Senate health committee in 2019, local law enforcement voiced concerns about a provision of the bill that impacts charges of driving or operating while intoxicated.

 The original bill proposed removing THC from the list of restricted controlled substances as applicable to the operation of a motor vehicle, a regulation aligned with most other states.
 If a driver pulled over for a traffic violation has consumed a product made with trace amounts of THC, such as CBD, they would not be charged with operating while intoxicated.

 The bill would also make an exception for the trace amounts of THC contained in hemp in the state’s list of controlled substances.
 Wisconsin remains one of 12 states with a zero-tolerance THC law, per the National Conference of State Legislatures.